This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 Does your diabetes restrict you from exercise or your daily job?

 I am the commercial manager of Stella Artois Leuven Bears.
-I play basketball 3 times a week, run for 30 minutes to 60 minutes three times per week and take an hour walk every day.
-The irregular hours during work days make it hard to maintain my diet so sometimes I’ll eat too late at night or resorting to unhealthy options like french fries or pizza
+I play basketball 3 times a week, run for 30 minutes to 60 minutes three times per week, and take an hour walk every day.
+The irregular hours during work days make it hard to maintain my diet, so sometimes I’ll eat too late at night or resort to unhealthy options like french fries or pizza.

 Final